 Starting a Computer Repair Business

 If you are like me you grew up always being interested in Computers.
 The thirst to gain knowledge is what is now made me ready for the fourth industrial revolution, which is blurring of boundaries between the physical, digital, and biological worlds.
 I was always reading thick computer books for fun and tinkering with all the computers we had at home and started collecting more and more until I had enough to setup my own home network.
 I felt like I could fix anything with the computer and I was not too far from the truth.
 Then it started, my friends and family and acquaintances started wanting help with their computer.
 Being the generous guy that I was I help them out and didn’t charge them anything.
 But then it started happening more and more and I thought about charging but had no idea how much

 or when or anything.
-If you feel like you are in the same place I might be able to help you start your computer repair business.
+If you feel like you are in the same place I might be able to help you start your computer backup service Lake Worth.